 In the long run, you can potentially save 40-70% on utility costs over the lifetime of your system.

 With a lease, you're basically renting the solar equipment and paying a monthly fee.

 In a power purchase agreement (PPA), you'll pay for the solar electricity generated by the system on a per-kilowatt-hour basis.

 Both agreements usually last 20-25 years and will net you 10-30% savings on electricity.

 Shop around to find the best deal.
 It pays to get quotes from multiple companies, as you can save about 10% if you get three or more quotes.

-A lot of solar customers fall into the following traps when shopping for solar:
+Steer clear of the following traps when shopping for solar

 Don't always go with the big brand.
 Bigger, nationwide companies aren't always best.
 For one, there's a reason you've heard the company's name: advertising.

 And you'll pay for that name, too.

 A recent report by the U.S. government found that large installers are $2,000-$5,000 more expensive than small solar companies.